Behavior Trees and State Machines in Robotics Applications: Introduction

 \subsubsection{Goal and Research Questions}

 \bchg{We present an exploratory study of behavior-tree and state-machine languages and their use in open-source robotic applications.
-While mostly qualitative, we provide quantitative data about the models we mined, as well as to indicate the frequency of different concepts and phenomena we observe in practice.
+While mostly qualitative, we provide quantitative data about the models we mined, and indicate the frequency of different concepts and phenomena we observe in practice.
 We formulated the following research questions:}

 \textbf{RQ1.} \emph{What modeling concepts from \bts and \sms are available in language implementations (libraries)?}